 - Guide to the World’s Leading Lawyers – Best of the Best 2008 – Ranked as the top litigation expert in the United States and one of the top 25 litigation experts in the world.

-- Benchmark Litigation – Included as a National and Illinois Litigation Star in the 2013 edition for his general commercial litigation, product liability, and white-collar crime practices.
+- Benchmark Litigation – Included as a National and Illinois Litigation Star in the 2015, 2014, and 2013 editions for his antitrust, general commercial litigation, product liability, and white-collar crime practices.

 - Corporate Crime Reporter – Ranked as the No. 1 white-collar criminal defense attorney.